connectedhealthcities/connectedhealthcities/north-west-coast/building-capacity-phds/spatop-temporal-modelling-of-incidence-in-copd-emergency-admissions-in-an-area-of-northwest-england-from-2012-to-2018.md

 level: 4.8.4
 parent: north-west-coast/building-capacity-phds
 resources:
-  - file: /assets/north-west-coast/Section 4.8.4_spatio temporal modelling of incidence in COPD emergency admissions.pdf
+  - path: /assets/north-west-coast/Section 4.8.4_spatio temporal modelling of incidence in COPD emergency admissions.pdf
     title: Spatio-temporal modelling of incidence in COPD emergency admissions in an area of Northwest England from 2012 to 2018
 ---